Bernstein Shur Business and Commercial Litigation Newsletter #46

 A Federal Appeals Court holds that Sirius XM cannot force vehicle purchasers to arbitrate claims against the satellite radio provider based on free trial subscriptions.
 In the case, an owner of a Toyota Tacoma truck with a free trial subscription to Sirius sued that company for violating the Telephone Consumer Protection Act by sending unauthorized calls to his cellphone during his subscription period.
 Sirius sought dismissal of the action based on an arbitration clause contained in a welcome kit provided to purchasers of new vehicles.
 On review, the Ninth Circuit Court of Appeals concluded that the owner could not be bound by the arbitration clause because a reasonable purchaser in the same circumstances would not understand that his vehicle purchase would create contract duties owed to Sirius.
 Concluding that there was no meeting of the minds to support any agreement addressed to arbitration, the court noted that a “party cannot be required to submit to arbitration of any dispute which he has not agreed so to submit.”

 A Massachusetts company is employing crowdfunding techniques as a means of obtaining financing for high-value commercial lawsuits.
 The company, called LexShares, serves as a matchmaker between plaintiffs and accredited investors that seek to invest in the potential recoveries in commercial lawsuits with a value of at least $10 million.
 The company already has crowdfunded its first case, a product liability suit seeking recovery of $250,000.
 The company aims for a return of 50 percent for investors and expects to be paid out of the funds raised by plaintiffs in exchange for their sale of a share in lawsuit proceeds.
 In 1997, Massachusetts abolished the doctrine of champerty, which, at common law, prohibited financing of claims by strangers to a lawsuit in return for a share of the proceeds.
 See Saladini v.
 Righellis, 426 Mass.
 231 (1997) (abrogating the common law rule).
-In contrast to Massachusetts, the doctrine of champerty is alive and well in Maine.
+In contrast to Massachusetts, the doctrine of champerty is alive and well in ME.
 See 17-A M.R.S. § 516 (making champerty a Class E crime).